iank/learnchars/README.md

 # Docker

-Included is a Dockerfile and a docker-compose.yml that TODO
+Included is a Dockerfile that builds an image with the package installed in a virtual environment.

+TODO docker-compose.yml
+- provision skritter credentials
+- ofelia update vocab list + regenerate images
+- serve images

 ```
 docker build -t learnchars .